 Robo-advisors—online investing platforms that seek to emulate the services of a financial advisor—are growing in popularity.
 They appeal to young and low-income investors because they offer lower fees and minimum investment requirements than hands-on advisors.

 Two of the most popular robo-advisors are Wealthfront and Betterment.
 Both offer high-quality, trustworthy products managed by teams of professional investors looking to earn you the highest return on investment.
 Because they have similar offerings, it can be tough to decide which is right for you unless you take a look at some of their differentiating features.
 Based on fees and tax-loss harvesting options, each is better for a specific type of investor.

 Betterment and Wealthfront offer various services and products, including financial planning and savings accounts.
 For the purposes of this review, we're focusing on their personal investment accounts.

 Betterment is one of the first robo-advisors, and many consider the company to be the one that started the industry.
 With a history going back to 2008, Betterment focuses on putting your investments into low-cost, diverse exchange-traded funds (ETFs) that match a risk profile you provide when opening a new account.

-You can get started with no minimum deposit, and Betterment invests 100% of your dollars automatically.
+You can get started with a $10 minimum deposit and no minimum balance.
+Betterment invests 100% of your dollars automatically.
 You never have a cash balance in your account; everything is immediately invested based on your risk profile.